jolson615/tech-exchange-2021/object-orientation-instances-attribues-and-instance-methods.md

 Explain to students that today's class is focused on classes, which are one of the most useful and versatile parts of the python language.
 Classes are a way of packaging together information and functions in a way that is easy to use, reuse, and modify.

 Show students the launch code.
 Explain that we have defined a class for Netflix original TV shows.

+#### Helpful Questions

-Ask students to predict what will happen when the code runs.
+* Predict what will happen when the code runs.

 Run the code.
 It prints "thriller", which is the genre of Squid Game.
 Try chaging the command to print bridgerton.genre and tiger_king.genre.

-Ask students: how do you think we can print out "Tiger King"?
-Try the suggestions.
+* How do you think we can print out "Tiger King"?

-Ask students: What do you think the number "9" represents?
+* What do you think the number "9" represents?
-Answer: the number of episodes of Squid Game.

 ## The Lesson

-### Defining Classes
+### Basic Class Walkthrough

 Let's dive a little deeper into the code.
-Slack the code to all of the students so that they can see it on their screens and code along with you.
+Share the code with all of the students so that they can see it on their screens and code along with you.
 It can be helpful to annotate the code with comments as you explain it.

 This code has 2 different parts: first, we defined a class called Netflix in lines 1-5.
 This is basically a blueprint for Netflix shows.
 Each show is going to have a name, a genre, and a number of episodes.

 Then, we used that class to create different variables representing specific Netflix shows.
 Each of these is called an "instance" of the class.

 ```python
 # Defining the Netflix class
 class Netflix(object):
     def __init__(self, name, genre, episodes):